SpecFlowOSS/SpecFlow/CONTRIBUTING.md

-We move issues that need help, but may not be of a criticial nature or require intensive SpecFlow knowledge, to [Up For Grabs](https://github.com/SpecFlowOSS/SpecFlow/labels/up-for-grabs).
+We move issues that need help, but may not be of a critical nature or require intensive SpecFlow knowledge, to [Up For Grabs](https://github.com/SpecFlowOSS/SpecFlow/labels/up-for-grabs).
 This is a list of easier tasks that anybody who wants to get into SpecFlow development can try.
 Thank you!